jasquier/GameOfFifteen/README.md

 # GameOfFifteen

-My java solution to the game of 15 problem
+An implementation of the handheld game of fifteen.